 Hardiness: Native from New York west to southeastern Nebraska, and south to northern Florida and eastern Texas.
 Will grow in USDA zones 5-9.

-When we ship: Available for FALL 2018 shipping.
+When we ship: Available for SPRING 2019 shipping.
 Potted plants also available at the nursery this spring.

 Shipping restrictions: None.